FAQ’s for Dakar 2018

 Do you have cell phones and if so, what do you use and who do you buy your coverage through?
 Approximate monthly cost?
 And internet is there a local company you get internet through?
 Is it fast and reliable?
 Monthly cost?

 Officers have an official phone/Blackberry with Tigo.
-EFMs can buy an Orange (Sonatel) SIM card for 5,000 cfa (about $10) to get a number and then cards of 1,000 to 10,000 CFA ($2-$20) to use for minutes (both for phone and data usage).
-It’s a good idea to wait for one of frequent promotions to buy these, you will get 50-100% more time.
+Many EFM’s buy an Orange (Sonatel) SIM card to get a number and then cards of 1,000 to 10,000 CFA ($2-$20) to use for minutes (both for phone and data usage).
+It is a good idea to wait for one of frequent promotions to buy these cards, as you will get 50-100% more time.
 There are other providers as well, but Orange tends to have the best coverage and most consistent service.

 We cannot use Expresso as it is a Sudanese company (embargo).

 You need a tri-band phone to use the same in Senegal and in the US.
-You can buy unlocked iPhones here that are not linked to a provider.
-Alternatively, bring an unlocked phone from the US, and it will work well (and cost a LOT less).
+You can buy unlocked iPhones here; however, an unlocked phone from the US will work well (and cost a LOT less).

 Is High Speed internet available?